Neural Supersampling and Denoising for Real-time Path Tracing

 The randomness of samples in Monte Carlo integration inherently produces noise when the scattered rays do not hit the light source after multiple bounces.
 Hence, many samples per pixel (spp) are required to achieve high quality pixels in Monte Carlo path tracing, often taking a couple of minutes or hours to render a single image.
 Although the higher number of samples per pixel, the higher chance of less noise in an image, in many cases even with several thousands of samples it still falls short to converge to high quality and shows visually annoying noise.

 Figure 2.
 Path tracing with 32768 samples per pixel could still show noise.
-(Evermotion Archinteriors rendered by Capsaicin [10].)link to fullsize image (2.3MB)
+(Evermotion Archinteriors rendered by AMD Capsaicin Framework [10].)link to full-size image (2.3MB)

 Reconstructing pixels in noisy rendering